preset-io/allstars/README.md

-Multiple alternate hierarchies can be defined for the sames dimensions, and while they generally should be thought of as many-to-one as you go down the hierarchy, this is not strickly enforce in Estrella as you may want to enable your users to drill "across" dimensions that don't have pure many-to-one relationships.
+Multiple alternate hierarchies can be defined for the sames dimensions, and while they generally should be thought of as many-to-one as you go down the hierarchy, this is not strickly enforce in SQL All ⭐ Stars as you may want to enable your users to drill "across" dimensions that don't have pure many-to-one relationships.